John of Gaunt: Arms

 As a son of the sovereign, John bore the royal arms of the kingdom (Quarterly, France Ancient and England), differenced by a label of three points ermine.

 As claimant to the throne of Castile and León from 1372, he impaled the arms of that kingdom (Gules, a castle or, quartering Argent, a lion rampant purpure) with his own.
 The arms of Castile and León appeared on the dexter side of the shield (the left-hand side as viewed), and the differenced English royal arms on the sinister; but in 1388, when he surrendered his claim, he reversed this marshalling, placing his own arms on the dexter, and those of Castile and León on the sinister.
 He thus continued to signal his alliance with the Castilian royal house, while abandoning any claim to the throne.
 There is, however, evidence that he may occasionally have used this second marshalling at earlier dates.

 In addition to his royal arms, Gaunt bore an alternative coat of Sable, three ostrich feathers ermine.
 This was the counterpart to his brother, the Black Prince's, "shield for peace" (on which the ostrich feathers were white), and may have been used in jousting.
 The ostrich feather arms appeared in stained glass above Gaunt's chantry chapel in St Paul's Cathedral.

 Legacy

 John of Gaunt is a character in William Shakespeare's play Richard II.
-Shortly before he dies, he makes a speech that includes the lines "This royal throne of kings, this scepter'd isle, This earth of majesty, this seat of Mars ...
+Shortly before he dies, he makes a speech that includes the lines (in Act 2, scene i, around line 40) "This royal throne of kings, this scepter'd isle, This earth of majesty, this seat of Mars ...
 This blessed plot, this earth, this realm, this England".
-He is also referred to by Falstaff in Henry IV Part I.
+He is also referred to by Falstaff in Henry IV Part I (in Act 2, scene ii).

 Hungerford in Berkshire has ancient links to the Duchy, the manor becoming part of John of Gaunt's estate in 1362 before James I passed ownership to two local men in 1612 (which subsequently became Town & Manor of Hungerford Charity).
-The links are visible today in the Town & Manor-owned John O'Gaunt Inn on Bridge Street, the John O'Gaunt School on Priory Road, as well as various street names.
-It is customary for the Loyal Toast to be given by residents as "The Queen, the Duke of Lancaster".
+The links are visible today in the Town & Manor-owned John O'Gaunt Inn on Bridge Street, and John O'Gaunt School on Priory Road.

-The John of Gaunt School on Wingfield Road in Trowbridge, Wiltshire, is built upon land that he once owned.